Modernizing ITSM – Shifting from Reactive to Resilient Cyber Operations

 This method links questions to outcomes.
 Teams ask whether results are fit for purpose and use, then verify with shared evidence.
 The DVMS acknowledges that implementer and auditor perspectives must be present throughout the entire lifecycle to create, protect, and deliver value effectively.
 This dual perspective helps reduce system blind spots and strengthens assurance across digital value delivery.

-Culture is the foundation of any organizational initiative.
-It is the make-or-break factor that determines whether adopting a framework leads to meaningful change or wasted effort.
-The DVMS treats culture not as an afterthought but as a core element embedded into every capability, influencing how teams work, decisions are made, and change takes hold.
+Leadership is the foundation of any organizational initiative.
+It determines the existing or emerging culture and whether adopting a framework leads to meaningful change or wasted effort.
+The DVMS treats culture not as an afterthought but as a core element, embedded into every capability, influencing how teams work, decisions are made, and change takes hold.

-Teams that learn, adapt, and take ownership of outcomes build trust.
-They avoid resistance, confusion, and rework often resulting from top-down mandates lacking context or buy-in.
+Teams that learn, adapt, and own outcomes build trust.
+They avoid the resistance, confusion, and rework often resulting from top-down mandates lacking context or buy-in.

 The DVMS helps them do this without new org charts or tools.